 “Compared to opening a restaurant, a pop-up costs less money and time to start,” Goh says.
 “Because I know exactly how many customers and how much revenue I will have prior to each ticketed event, I can allocate the costs accordingly,” she adds.

 Similar reasons, along with a reluctance to go into full restaurant mode, motivate Chef Jenny (Wang) Dorsey, who mixes food with art through her spectacular pop-up dinner series Wednesdays in New York City and San Francisco, among other cities.
 Dorsey leans on her Asian heritage to craft dinners that stimulate conversation.
 Her recent Asian in America series for example, used food to explore the “model minority” myth.

-Checklist for a successful restaurant pop-up
+Checklist for successful pop-up restaurants

-The necessary ingredients to execute a winning restaurant pop-up can be mind-bogglingly detailed.
+The necessary ingredients to execute a winning pop-up restaurant can be mind-bogglingly detailed.